+The principles of DDD are also relevant to the human side of the enterprise.
 Systems are made up of domains.
 Domains are managed by people.
-Inside of every system is a set of domains that require human activity to execute business outcomes.
+Inside every system are domains that require human activity to execute business outcomes.
 These domains complete work that contributes to system purpose, coordinating with each other as required.
 One domain is loosely coupled with the next, completing its work and passing it on.
 The business outcomes of domains can be measured.
 For these reasons, the domain is the primary building block in systems-centric organization design.

 To create a domain-driven organization design, you first draw domain boundaries.
 There are three factors to consider:

 - The criteria that drive the contours of your boundary (segmentation scheme, geography, steps in a process, the problem to be solved, etc.)